-This is also a good time to decide who will lead your follow-up care.
-Some survivors continue to see their oncologist or urologist, while others transition back to the general care of their family doctor or another health care professional.
-This decision depends on several factors, including the type and stage of cancer, side effects, health insurance rules, and your personal preferences.
+This is also a good time to talk with your doctor about who will lead your follow-up care.
+Some survivors continue to see their oncologist or urologist, while others transition back to the care of their family/primary care doctor or another health care professional.
+This decision depends on several factors, including the type and stage of bladder cancer, side effects, health insurance rules, and your personal preferences, expectations, and beliefs.

 If a doctor who was not directly involved in your cancer care will lead your follow-up care, be sure to share your cancer treatment summary and survivorship care plan forms with them and with all future health care providers.
 Details about your cancer treatment and communication preferences are very valuable to the health care professionals who will care for you throughout your lifetime.

 The next section in this guide is Survivorship.
 It describes how to cope with challenges in everyday life after a cancer diagnosis.
 Use the menu to choose a different section to read in this guide.